GitHub Trending Scraper

 Share

 Scrape trending repositories from GitHub Trending.
-Get stars, forks, language, description, and contributor info for the hottest open-source projects.
+Get stars, forks, language, description, topics, license, last-updated date, star growth metrics, and full README content for the hottest open-source projects — with built-in AI/ML filtering.

 What does GitHub Trending Scraper do?